wrench-project/pmbs2025_calibration_casestudy2_reproducibility/README.md

 ### MPI Execution Simulator

-The simulator is invoked by the calibration scripts in (see next section).
+The simulator is invoked by the calibration scripts in (see below).
 But the simulator can also be invoked stand-alone.

 Please refer to the `README.md` in the `simulator/` directory for detailed guideline on how to run the simulator.